github/docs/content/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site.md

 {% data reusables.repositories.sidebar-settings %}
 {% data reusables.pages.sidebar-pages %}
 4. Under "Custom domain", type your custom domain, then click **Save**.
 If you are publishing your site from a branch, this will create a commit that adds a `CNAME` file to the root of your source branch.
 If you are publishing your site with a custom {% data variables.product.prodname_actions %} workflow , no `CNAME` file is created.
 For more information about your publishing source, see "[AUTOTITLE](/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)."
 5. Navigate to your DNS provider and create either an `ALIAS`, `ANAME`, or `A` record.
-You can also create `AAAA` records for IPv6 support. {% data reusables.pages.contact-dns-provider %}
+You can also create `AAAA` records for IPv6 support.
+If you're implementing IPv6 support, we highly recommend using an `A` record in addition to your `AAAA` record, due to slow adoption of IPv6 globally. {% data reusables.pages.contact-dns-provider %}
     - To create an `ALIAS` or `ANAME` record, point your apex domain to the default domain for your site. {% data reusables.pages.default-domain-information %}
     - To create `A` records, point your apex domain to the IP addresses for {% data variables.product.prodname_pages %}.
       ```shell